 Check out my entirely outdated Blogcritics portfolio here and work through my Something Else stuff here.
 I am also an official soldier for the Cinema Sentries, which is neat and dangerous all at once.
 All work is original.
 All typos and errors are my own.

 © Jordan Richardson and Canadian Cinephile, 2007-2014.
-Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
+Unauthorized use and/or duplication of this written material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Jordan Richardson and Canadian Cinephile with appropriate and specific direction to the original content.
+Images are used under sections 29, 29.1 and 29.2 of the Copyright Act of Canada and are used for “fair dealing” practices of criticism, research and private study.
+No ownership of images featured on Canadian Cinephile is implied.